 - A major part of the second season of Slayers.
 The king of Saillune is an old man (Who never actually appears on screen), and various members of the Royal Family are trying to kill off Prince Philionel, the Heir Apparent so that they can claim the throne.

-And later the one who actually reigns is Kail's half brother Arnuwanda, who then makes Kail his succesor.
+- And later the one who actually reigns is Kail's half brother Arnuwanda, who appoints Kail as his succesor.
 Few later, he does die and that kicks off another succesion crisis...

 - In The Seven Deadly Sins, the Holy Knights of Liones cover up their coup by saying that King Baltra Liones had fallen ill and become bedridden.